Time: 2 Hours (Can Be Shortened)

 North American Bison Culture:

-Like most of our on-grounds programs, the North American Bison Culture program includes an engaging educational lesson, hands-on animal biofact and human artifact interaction, a fun activity, a specially themed scavenger hunt, and time for open exploration of the museum.
+Like most of our on-grounds field trips, the North American Bison Culture program includes an engaging educational lesson, hands-on animal biofact and human artifact interaction, a fun activity, a specially themed scavenger hunt, and time for open exploration of the museum.
 Read below to learn more about each of these; remember, your program can be shortened to fit any time constraints.

 Activity: 20 Minutes